vjimenezg/vjimenezg.github.io/_pages/about.md

-I'm currently working as a research associate at the Department of Economics at PUC Chile and as a lecturer at the Department of Engineering and Sciences at UAI.
+I'm currently a research associate at the [Department of Economics](http://economia.uc.cl) at PUC Chile and a lecturer at the [Department of Engineering and Sciences](https://ingenieria.uai.cl/) at UAI.
 Also, I'm applying for Economics PhD programs (Fall 2021).

 My research interests lie in the fields of macroeconomics and information economics.